flood-io/element/packages/docs/docs/guides/CLI.md

 **options:**

 - Browser:
+	- `--browser` Specify the browser type used to run the test, using one of `'chromium'` (default), `'firefox'` or `'webkit'`.
+	- `--executable-path` path to the installation folder of a custom Chromium-based browser, used to run the test.
+If set, Element will ignore the browser settings, and use this custom browser instead.

-  - `--chrome` Specify which version of Google Chrome to use.
-Default: use the puppeteer bundled version.
-Change it to `'stable'` to use the Chrome version installed on your system, or provide a path to use Chrome at the given path.
+  - `--chrome` Specify which version of Google Chrome to use. `DEPRECATED`
   - `--no-headless` Run in non-headless mode so that you can see what the browser is doing as it runs the test.
   - `--devtools` Run in non-headless mode and also open devtools
   - `--no-sandbox` Disable the chrome sandbox - advanced option, mostly necessary on linux.